molines/eNATL60/DOC/Runoff.md

 # Preparing runoff file for eNATL60
   In this simulation, we still emulate the river runoff as a precipitation spread over the rivermouth.
 This procedure requires to have a 2D file with 2 variables: (1) **sorunoff**  giving the amount of 'precip' (kg/m2/s) to add at the rivermouth.
-This sorunoff variable is in general a monthly climatology.(2)  **socoefr** representing the rivermouths and used as a mask field for specific actions such as, for example, shutting off the SSS restoring on the rivermouth.
+This sorunoff variable is in general a monthly climatology.
+(2)  **socoefr** representing the rivermouths and used as a mask field for specific actions such as, for example, shutting off the SSS restoring on the rivermouth.
 For historical reason this socoefr variable has values between 0 and 0.5 (In fact either 0 or 0.5).

 In this document we present the procedure used for producing the runoff file.

 ## Required information :
- 1. Coordinate file for the domain
+ 1. Coordinates file for the domain
  1. Surface mask file.
  1. Bathymetry file of the domain (finaly used as a mask)
  1. [Dai and Trenberth dataset](http://www.cgd.ucar.edu/cas/catalog/surface/dai-runoff/)
     * we use the last update of the monthly dataset (coastal-stns-Vol-monthly.updated-Aug2014.nc)

 ## Required software :
  1. [BMGTOOLS](http://archimer.ifremer.fr/doc/00195/30646/) for editing the rivermouth file